Kilostrom/stock-market-prediction/README.md

 Stock market that predict the closing price for a stock.
 Which use the free financial stock market data from Yahoo financial.
 With a model selection train and test model to train the given data from Yahoo financial.
 On a linear regression model.

+NOTE** Stock.py was to test if yfinancial works, from the download and see if the data was store by printing it out**

 # what I learned

 - How to implentment the yfinancial in python